 APS-C format.
 Sensor size is around 23.6 x 15.7mm (there are slight variations between manufacturers).
 No shared lens mounts.
 Manufacturers such as Canon M, Fuji X, Sony E, Leica L They have a 1.5/1.6 Crop factor, eg 50mm lens equals 75/80mm in 35mm terms.

 3. Full Frame.
 24 x 36mm sensor size as standard 35mm.
 Examples: Sony FE, Nikon Z, Canon RF, Leica M. Lenses made for 35mm cameras clearly have no crop factor but be aware with all formats that wide angle lenses may disappoint – at the edges in particular.
-This is because of the way the light hits the sensor rather than a at lm.
+This is because of the way the light hits the sensor rather than hitting the film.

 Certainly at wider apertures most lenses perform better at the centre than the edge, often because smaller sensors are just using that central ‘sweet spot’ to record an image.
 The crop factor means smaller sensors are less useful with wider angle lenses but increase the effective focal length of longer lenses.